valkey-io/valkey-doc/topics/server.md

     valkey-server --port 7777

-Start as a replica of another node running on the same machine:
+Start as a replica of another Valkey server that can accessed at 127.0.0.1:8888:

     valkey-server --port 7777 --replicaof 127.0.0.1 8888